JaredVandeWater/student-workbook/src/reflections/wk7/day3.md

 Q1.
 What is a User Experience?
 What should be considered when developing a User Experience?
 <br>
-UX  to help users do what they want to do when interacting with your business. always keep their feelings in mind.
+UX is to help users do what they want to do when interacting with your business. always keep their feelings in mind, always build things with simplicity and ease of use first.
 <br>
 <br>